 - You can create memory pools while Adaptive Server is active; no restart is needed for them to take effect.
 However, Adaptive Server can move only "free" buffers (buffers that are not in use or that do not contain changes that have not been written to disk).
 When you configure a pool or change its size, Adaptive Server moves as much memory as possible to the pool and prints an informational message showing the requested size and the actual size of the pool.
-After a restart of Adaptive Server, all pools are created at the configured size. - The following commands perform only 2K I/O: create database, alter database, some dbcc commands, disk init, and drop table. dbcc checktable can perform large I/O, and dbcc checkdb performs large I/O on tables and 2K I/O on indexes.
-Also, recovery uses only the 2K memory pool: all pages are read into and changed in the 2K pool of the default cache.
-Be sure that your default 2K pool is large enough for these activities. - Most Adaptive Servers perform best with I/O configured for transactions logs that is twice the logical page size.
+After a restart of Adaptive Server, all pools are created at the configured size. - Some dbcc commands and drop table perform only logical page size I/O. dbcc checkstorage can perform large I/O, and dbcc checkdb performs large I/O on tables and logical page size I/O on indexes. - Most Adaptive Servers perform best with I/O configured for transactions logs that is twice the logical page size.
 Adaptive Server uses the default I/O size of twice the logical page size if the default cache or a cache with a transaction log bound to it is configured with a memory pool twice the logical page size.
 Otherwise, it uses the logical page size memory pool. - You can increase the default log I/O size for a database using the sp_logiosize system procedure.
 However, the I/O size you specify must have memory pools of the same size in the cache bound to the transaction log.
 If not, Adaptive Server uses the logical page size memory pools.